fatihguzeldev/leetcode/README.md

-This repository contains my solutions for various problems on LeetCode.
+Solutions for various problems on LeetCode.